TemposAlphabet/Puzzle-Games/README.md

 - 💞️ I’m looking to collaborate on ... game dev/mobile app developemt

-- 📫 How to reach me ... temposalphabet@outlook.com or https://x.com/TemposAlphabet
+- 📫 How to reach me ... temposalphabet@outlook.com or https://x.com/TemposAlphabet or https://www.threads.net/@writerjonb